cbillowes/curious-programmer-mercury/data/scribbles/2022-08-08-run-single-clojure-test.md

   - Technical
   - Clojure
   - Terminal
+abstract: >
+  You may want to target and run a specific test or set of tests when testing your code so that you don't keep executing the entire suite each time you make changes to specific tests.
+This creates a faster feedback loop for you to build and fix code.
+Here's a quick guide on how to do just that using Leiningen.
 ---

 You may want to target and run a specific test or set of tests when testing